COVID 19 UPDATE: 05th July 2020

 Hallmarked In 1911

-Hallmarked in London, 1911 by Asprey & Co.
-Ltd., this charming George V, Antique, Sterling Silver Carriage Clock is simply decorated with reed and bow edges and stands on ball feet.
-The clock has french movement and has been serviced.
+Hallmarked in London in 1911 by Asprey & Co.
+Ltd., this charming, George V, Antique Sterling Silver Carriage Clock, is very stylish, featuring ribbon and reed borders, and standing on four bun feet.
+The clock measures 3"(7.5cm) tall.
+The movement is French and has been fully serviced.

 £1,575ADD TO BASKET MORE PHOTOS